 2. Clear your mind

 While preparing in advance is important, in the final moments before your interview, don’t focus on cramming information into your head.
 Don’t try to memorize word-for-word responses, or commit the company’s mission statement to heart verbatim.
-There’s a point where final preparation causes more stress than it’s worth.
+There’s a point where final preparation causes more stress than it's worth and can increase your job interview anxiety.

 “Do not walk into the interview full of head chatter; it will not leave enough space for clear and concise responses to questions,” says Evans.
 “A mindful approach to the interview will be based on no expectations.
 Expectations feed anxiety often in a negative way, and this perpetuates the anxiety enhancing it to a level that becomes beyond one's control.”